-There are many advantages to owning a home but paying for repairs isn't one of them.
-By some estimates, homeowners spend one to four percent of a home's value on maintenance and repairs every year.
+There are many good things about owning a home, but paying for repairs isn't one of them.
+By some estimates, homeowners spend 1 to 4 percent of a home's value on maintenance and repairs every year.
 That's as much as $500 a month for a house worth $150,000.
-You can reduce that cost by learning how to handle common repairs and maintenance projects yourself.
+While there are certainly projects too big or dangerous for the typical homeowner to take on without a professional, you can save money by learning how to handle a few common repairs and maintenance projects yourself.

 While electrical work can be tricky, replacing faulty light fixtures and switches is often a simple enough task for amateurs.
-Home Depot and Lowe's both have helpful videos online that will walk you through the process safely.
-Installing new energy efficient lighting has the added benefit of saving money.
+The likes of Home Depot and Lowe's have helpful videos online that can walk you through the process safely.
+Installing new energy-efficient lighting also saves money.

 When caulk begins to deteriorate or discolor, it needs to be replaced.
-Removing old caulk is usually the most laborious part of the job, but special caulk removal tools ($5-$15) make it easier.
-Pre-shaped caulk strips ($4-$6) that are pressed into place make installing new caulk a snap.
+Removing old caulk is usually the most laborious part of the job, but special caulk removal tools (starting at about $5) make it easier.
+Pre-shaped caulk strips that are pressed into place (also starting at about $5) make installing caulk a snap.

 A faucet with a drip is annoying, wasteful, and costly.
 Often a failing washer is to blame.
+Check the manufacturer's website to find out what type of replacement washer you need and turn to YouTube for instructional videos.
 The repair involves taking apart the faucet using a screwdriver and pliers.
-Check the manufacturer's website to find out what type of replacement washer you need to buy and turn to YouTube for instructional videos.
 Washers can be found at hardware stores for less than $2 each, and sets of assorted washers cost about $7.

-Like a leaky faucet, a leaky pipe under your sink often can be addressed without calling a professional.
-Generally, you'll just need a new washer or nut, but in some cases the entire p-trap (the curved section) will need to be replaced.
-A local hardware store will have what you need for $5 to $15, depending if you're using plastic or metal parts.
+Like a leaky faucet, a leaky pipe under the sink often can be addressed without calling a professional.
+Generally, you just need a new washer or nut, but in some cases the entire p-trap (the curved section) has to be replaced.
+The parts should be $5 to $15 at a local hardware store, depending if they're plastic or metal.
 Be sure to turn off the water flowing to the sink before taking anything apart.

-A clogged drain is never fun but when there's a disposal involved things can get a bit scary.
-With a bit of preparation, though, a homeowner can make the repair herself.
-Kathryn Lagden in Burlington, Ont., says that after watching an instructional video on YouTube, all she needed to clear her clogged disposal was an Allen wrench, a flashlight, tongs, and 15 minutes.
-She says she has limited experience with DIY home repairs, although recently she's been watching more instructional videos and has since fixed her vacuum, laptop, and dishwasher without hiring a professional.
+A clogged drain is never fun, especially when there's a disposal involved.
+With a bit of preparation, though, a homeowner can make a DIY repair.
+Kathryn Lagden of Burlington, Ontario, said that after watching an instructional video on YouTube, all she needed to clear a clogged disposal was an Allen wrench, a flashlight, tongs, and 15 minutes.
+There was a time she had limited experience with DIY home repairs, but watching instructional videos has helped her fixed her vacuum, laptop, and dishwasher without hiring a professional.